|

 ABOUT THE CONTEST:

-The “$mart Kid” Essay Contest is aimed at helping students develop knowledge of economic and personal finance concepts, understand budgets and the importance of financial planning and become better prepared for their future roles as consumers, investors, and workers.
-In support of Financial Literacy Month, the Financial Fitness Greater Austin (FFGA) “$mart Kid” Essay Contest, administered by Junior Achievement (JA) and presented by Capital One Bank, encourages students in grades 6-12 to answer this year’s "$mart Kid" question (see below).
-Students in grades 6-8 are encouraged to answer the question with an essay of 300 words or less and high school students are asked to answer the question in 500 words or less.
+The $mart Kid Essay Contest is aimed at helping students develop knowledge of economic and personal finance concepts, understand budgets and value the importance of financial planning and become better prepared for their future roles as consumers, investors, and employees.
+In support of Financial Literacy Month, the Financial Fitness Greater Austin (FFGA) $mart Kid Essay Contest, presented by Capital One Bank, encourages students in middle and high school in the Greater Austin area to answer this years "$mart Kid" question.
+Middle school students in grades 6-8 are encouraged to answer the question with an essay of 300 words or less, and high school students in grades 9-12 are asked to answer the question in 500 words or less.

 Four scholarships will be awarded: